w3f/General-Grants-Program/grants/speculative/PolkAlert.md

   (with respective documentation)

+  React frontend app integrated into polkadot UI/apps will show:

     - a) all validators and their stats
         - validator as a block producer of certain blockchain
       - weight